allelementary/pg-migrate/README.md

 # PG Migrate

 ## About
-Database migration tool for PostgreSQL written in Rust.
+Database migration tool for PostgreSQL written in Rust

 ## Features
 - Create migration